viddler/Examples/README.md

 This example can be found in the `all` branch as well as the `upload-progress` branch if you only want to grab this example.

 You will need to have a Viddler API key and update the the `index.php` page with your Viddler username and password to run this example.

+To read the published article about this example, please click [here](http://blog.viddler.com/cdevroe/direct-upload-api/).